Samsung/Tizen.NET/_posts/2020-02-12-Using-SwipeView.md

 ![]({{site.url}}{{site.baseurl}}/assets/images/posts/using-swipeview/solutionexplorer.png)

 ## Adding SwipeView to controls
-Here is how to create a simple city selector sample application.
-First, wrap my images with `SwipeView`.
-One image is the main city image and the other is a decorative image that shows the selected status of the main image.
-I put top items among 4 directions, so that application users can swipe down the city image to invoke an action.
-Check out the sample code below
+Here is how to create a simple city selector sample application (see the following code).
+First, wrap your images with `SwipeView`.
+One image is the main city image, and the other is a decorative image that shows the selected status of the main image.
+I put `TopItems` among four directions, so that application users can swipe down the city image to invoke an action.

 ```xaml
 <c:CirclePage xmlns="http://xamarin.com/schemas/2014/forms"